-Since the UN Human Rights Council developed the Guiding Principles on Business and Human Rights (UNGPs) in 2011, considering human rights in investment activities has become increasingly important to Environmental, Social and Governance (ESG) investing.
-Leading investors also recognise that meeting international standards leads to better financial risk management.
+Since the UN Human Rights Council developed Guiding Principles (UNGPs) in 2011, human rights has become increasingly important in responsible investment.
+Leading investors also recognise that meeting these international standards leads to better financial risk management.

 Just as for all businesses, institutional investors have a responsibility to respect human rights.